ToishY/pca-riskcalculator/README.md

 )).
 This tool gives an indication for finding (clinical significant) prostate cancer if a biopsy would be performed, based on several features.

-By converting the JavaScript to Python, processing of large amounts of sample data is automatised and therefore less time-consuming.
+By rewriting the JavaScript code to Python, processing of large amounts of sample data is automized and therefore less time-consuming.

 ## Data